kiorky/dotfiles/.vim/bundle/custom/black/docs/usage_and_configuration/the_basics.md

 ### Where _Black_ looks for the file

-By default _Black_ looks for `pyproject.toml` starting from the common base directory of all files and directories passed on the command line.
+By default _Black_ looks for `pyproject.toml` containing a `[tool.black]` section starting from the common base directory of all files and directories passed on the command line.
 If it's not there, it looks in parent directories.
 It stops looking when it finds the file, or a `.git` directory, or a `.hg` directory, or the root of the file system, whichever comes first.

 If you're formatting standard input, _Black_ will look for configuration starting from the current working directory.